usmanhalalit/DjangoRealtime/README.md

 There is a limit of 8kB payload per event due to PostgreSQL NOTIFY limitations.
 We do not think you should even be passing a fraction of that in normal usage.
 Use references or IDs in the event detail to keep it light.

-Events including detail are stored in the database, so make sure not to pass sensitive information directly.
+Events including detail and activities are stored in the database, so make sure not to pass sensitive information directly.

+You can also pass private_data with the event that is not sent to clients, but stored in the database for your reference.
+Use `private_data={}` kwarg in `publish*` functions.

 Set `'ENABLE_EVENT_STORAGE': False` in [settings](#settings) to disable event storage if you don't need it.